People upload 3.7 million videos to YouTube every day, making it incredibly difficult to stand out, especially if you manage a relatively new channel.

 Shorts get more views and engagement, as they can’t exceed 60 seconds.
 You can reel people in with Shorts, convince them to subscribe to your channel, and then get them to watch longer videos.

-However, you won’t automatically generate views and engagement just because you publish Shorts.
+However, you won’t automatically generate views and engagement just by publishing Shorts.
 If that were true, every single YouTube short would be successful.

 You need to center your videos on the right ideas people want to watch to get maximum engagement and views.
 Let’s go through my 6 video ideas below to help you get this right and create great YouTube Shorts.